The purebred Poodle and Japanese Chin make up the lovable ball of fur known as the Poochin.

 You are recommended to establish your leadership and help your Poochin meet and get frank with other people.

 The Poochin is an obedient, intelligent, and loyal dog.
 They are moderately easy to train, and they are a great family companion.

 They are very happy and like to play and have fun.
 But at the same time, it’s a quiet dog.

 Poochins love to cuddle and are very affectionate and loving.
 They are gentle and friendly and get on well with children.

 They are also very alert and love to be with people.

 Not much effort is needed to keep Poochins happy.

-This makes them suitable to seniors who are not as active as they used to be but are in need of a companion.
+This makes them suitable for seniors who are not as active as they used to be but require a companion.